Esri/arcgis-admin-python-scripts/README.md

 Note: There is no universal installation of Python 3 currently so you will have to be sure that you're calling the exact same version of python 3 where you installed the ArcGIS Beta API.
 Using the command `which python3` will return the path to your current default python 3, and is a useful tool for verifying.
 The python 3 version you want to use for this script should be in your ```/anaconda/bin``` directory, similar to below.

+##Updating Anaconda
+If the Python api has been updated to a new relese since you downloaded it and you want to update to the current version, perform these 3 steps:

+  1.  open a termimal
+  1.  enter the command `conda update -c esri arcgis`
+  1.  confirm you want to update the require packages

 ```
 bash-3.2$ which python3
 /Users/<user_name>/anaconda/bin/python3